VaLID: Verification as Late Integration of Detections for LiDAR-Camera Fusion: INTRODUCTION

-Early and deep fusion methods leverage cross-modality information in their fundamental representations, potentially leading to higher accuracy at the cost of complexity.
-Late fusion methods, on the other hand, are simpler to integrate into complex industrial workflows, since they do not require a redesign when advances are made in underlying detection technologies.
-Pre-trained single-modality detectors can be used and replaced without modification, requiring only detection-level outputs at the time of fusion.
-An ideal fusion method would allow the flexibility of late-fusion while obtaining the performance of early and deep fusion.
+While early and deep fusion enhance accuracy by leveraging cross-modal information, late fusion is easier to integrate into industrial workflows, as it allows pre-trained single-modality detectors to be used interchangeably, requiring only detection-level outputs at the time of fusion.
+An ideal fusion method would combine late fusion’s flexibility with the performance of early and deep fusion.

 We introduce a new late fusion method called VaLID: Verification as Late Integration of Detections.
-This method takes raw detections from a LiDAR model and cross-validates them against corresponding camera detections using a simple multi-layer perceptron neural network.
+This method takes raw detections from a LiDAR model and cross-validates them against corresponding camera detections using a lightweight verification network.
 Ensuring that only verified LiDAR boxes are kept significantly reduces false positives, improving overall performance.

 We evaluate our method on the KITTI dataset with two LiDAR detectors, PV-RCNN\cite{shi2020} and TED-S\cite{wu2023TED}.
 To ensure generality, we use three distinct camera models: MonoDETR\cite{zhang2023monodetr} is a special purpose detector trained specifically on KITTI, YOLO-NAS is a general-purpose model from the YOLO\cite{YOLO} family, and Grounding DINO\cite{liu2023grounding} is an open-vocabulary model.